-• Discuss projects - before design begins - with appropriate representatives from the MPO and the municipality to ensure that all parties agree on scopes and budgets.

-- Notify by e-mail representatives from the MPO and the municipality of major project milestone meetings, especially: 1) project kickoff and/or initial team meeting; and 2) plans, specifications and estimate (PS&E) complete. - Ensure that all applicable federal and state design standards are met, consistent with the MaineDOT Highway Design Guide, and work with the MPO staffs and municipalities to apply appropriate flexibility in project design, where warranted. - Update project schedules and cost estimates in the ProjEx database, as needed. - Upon completion of the preliminary design report (PDR), inform the MPO staffs and affected communities of any changes in project cost estimates, scopes or schedules. - Develop Three-Party Agreements for representatives from MaineDOT, the MPO and municipality to sign before kickoff.
-The agreements cover roles and responsibilities during development of MPO projects.
-(See Section 8.5, "Project Agreements," for more information.) - Obtain all necessary federal approvals during the project development process.
+- Discuss projects before design begins with appropriate representatives from the MPO and the municipality to ensure that all parties agree on scopes and budgets. - Develop Three-Party Agreements for representatives from MaineDOT, the MPO and municipality to sign before kickoff.
+The agreements cover roles and responsibilities.
+(See Section 8.5, "Project Agreements," for more information.) - Notify by e-mail representatives from the MPO and the municipality of major project milestone meetings, especially: 1) project kickoff and/or initial team meeting; and 2) plans, specifications and estimate (PS&E) complete. - Ensure that all applicable design standards are met, consistent with the MaineDOT Highway Design Guide, and work with the MPO staffs and municipalities to apply appropriate flexibility, where warranted. - Update project schedules and cost estimates in the ProjEx database, as needed. - Upon completion of the preliminary design report (PDR), inform the MPO staffs and affected communities of any changes in project cost estimates, scopes or schedules. - Obtain all necessary federal approvals during the project development process.